 Amitabh Bachchan Says His Body is Giving A Signal To Slow Down

 Bollywood megastar Amitabh Bachchan took to his blog post and gave an update about his health.
-He also expressed his regret for not being able to attend the Kolkata International Film Festival.
+He also expressed his regret for not being able to attend the ongoing Kolkata International Film Festival.
 In the post, he wrote, "the left overs of incidents from the times of DON and the cracks and breaks now playing up .. and placing themselves in important avenues which restrict movement .. at times of this it may be of interest too .. to the body , but not the mind .." (sic)

 He also attached a photo of himself lounging on what looks like a makeshift hospital bed, watching an English Premier League match on his television.
 See the photo for yourself here: